Don’t want your solutions commoditized? Don’t commoditize your customers.

-Relationship selling isn’t just about having a friendly demeanor with your client—though that’s quite important.
+Relationship selling isn’t just about having a friendly demeanor with your customer—though that’s quite important.
 In relationship selling, the seller goes from just providing a product or service to becoming a strategic partner.
 The advantage being that, once you achieve that relationship, it is very difficult for the competition to knock you out.

 In this article, we’ll contrast relationship selling to more traditional selling models and explore why some organizations struggle to achieve it.